 Tria 4X Cons

-- It hurts!
-16% of all the online reviews say it hurts more than just a bit
+- A sizable number of online reviews say it hurts more than just a bit

 - The battery degrades over time so you get fewer zaps per charge and must remember to periodically charge it